Finding finance is one of the most important tasks facing any small business owner.

 There are a few really significant advantages to peer to peer lending.
 The first is that you don't have to deal with the bank – which many business owners see as a major benefit.
 Just as importantly, though, many businesses who use peer to peer lending find that the lenders are more sympathetic to the realities of running a business.
 It is common for lenders to take a more active interest in the life of the businesses with which they are dealing, and this can be beneficial.
 Finally, peer to peer lending is often cheaper than bank lending – but you should make sure that you approach these facilities just as cautiously as you would a conventional loan.

-But there are also drawbacks, the most significant of which is upfront cost.
-Although the rates you pay may be cheaper than those you can secure on the High Street, it is important to understand that most crowdfunding platforms charge a flat fee, often up to 7 per cent, on money invested.
+There are also drawbacks, the most significant of which is upfront cost.
+Although the rates you pay may be cheaper than those you can secure on the high street, it is important to understand that most crowdfunding platforms charge a flat fee on money invested.
 Similarly, some platforms place limits on the amount of time a pitch can remain live.
 You might, for example, have only three months in which to secure all of your funding.